2022 Instructions for Form 589 Nonresident Reduced Withholding Request

 - Individuals who are not residents of California.

-- Corporations not qualified through the California Secretary of State to do business in California or having no permanent place of business in California.
+- Corporations not qualified through the California Secretary of State (CA SOS) to do business in California or having no permanent place of business in California.

 - Partnerships or limited liability companies (LLCs) with no permanent place of business in California.